 THE GLASS IS HALF FULL

-The last couple of weeks might have been quite stressful and confusing, especially while you had to get used to learning from the online system.
-Every news and everyone you spoke to would have mentioned Covid 19 and its effects.
+The last couple of months might have been quite stressful and confusing, especially while you had to get used to learning from the online system.
+Every news update and everyone you spoke to would have mentioned Covid 19 and its effects.
 Even if the virus did not directly affect you, closure of schools, public transport, restaurants and pubs might have made you feel anxious about the future.

 However, the first and foremost thing for you to understand is that your feelings of anxiety are a normal response to an uncertain time.
 Hence you do not have to feel ashamed or worried about your feelings of anxiety.
 However, dwelling in these feelings for a long period of time is not healthy.
 Here are a few tips on managing your anxiety:

 - Acknowledge your feelings of anxiety – Do not try to ignore or suppress the feelings that you are going through.
 As anxiety is a normal reaction of the mind and body, it is important to feel the emotions and feelings and tell yourself that it is all going to be ok.

 - Fact check your information – There is tonnes of information circulating around the impact of the virus.
 Some of them have actually been known to be fake news.
 Hence it is important to make sure what news is factual, and what is not.
 Using government websites or reliable news feed is definitely recommended.